davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/john/chapters/john-15/john-15-18/john-15-18-kjv.md

   - "Mark 13:13 KJV"
   - "Matthew 10:22 KJV"
 King James Version of: "John 15:18"
-quote: "If the world hate you, ye know that it hated me before it *hated* you."
+verse: "If the world hate you, ye know that it hated me before it *hated* you."
-type: quote
+type: verse
 tags:
-  - quote
+  - verse
 ---